timpanogos/eveonline-third-party-documentation/docs/crest/misc/tournament/tournament.md

-# TournamentCollection-getTournament
+# application/vnd.ccp.eve.Tournament-v1+json

 (TBD)
-This endpoint returns a tournament object from the requested TournamentId.
+This endpoint returns the tournament object for the requested TournamentId.

 ### Accept
-`application/vnd.ccp.eve.TournamentCollection-v1+json`

 (TBD) not obtained from schema

 ### Version
 `v1`

-(TBD) not obtained from schema

 ### Route
 `/tournaments/`